Introduction to Congestive Heart Failure

 - The number of people diagnosed with CHF is predicted to increase by 46% by 2030.

-- Full Body Composition - monitors weight (kg, lb, st), body fat & Water %, plus muscle & bone mass.
-Accurate weight...
+- FULL BODY COMPOSITION MONITORING - Delivers ultra-precise weight (kg, lb, st lb), body fat & water %, plus muscle & bone...

 Signs and Symptoms of Congestive Heart Failure